WALDOCOIN69/waldocoin/WordPress/WALDOCOIN-WHITEPAPER-V2.md

 | 4 | 500+ | 50+ | 25.00 WLO |
 | 5 | 1000+ | 100+ | 50.00 WLO |

 When claiming rewards, users choose between instant payout with a 10% fee or staking with only a 5% fee plus a 15% bonus after one month.
-All fees contribute to the ecosystem, with 2% burned and the remainder going to the treasury.
+All fees contribute to the ecosystem: 10% of fees go to the NFT holder revenue pool, 0.25% of fees are burned, and the remainder goes to the treasury.

 | Method | Fee | Bonus | Example (50 WLO earned) |
 |--------|-----|-------|--------------------------|
 | Instant | 10% | None | Receive 45 WLO immediately |
 | Staking | 5% | +15% | Receive 54.63 WLO after 1 month |

-To prevent spam and maintain legitimacy, users must hold at least 6 XRP worth of WALDOcoin in their XRPL wallet to qualify for payouts.
+To prevent spam and maintain legitimacy, users must hold at least 3 XRP worth of WALDOcoin in their XRPL wallet to qualify for payouts.

 ---